All comparisonsTask Managers

 Kanban Tool

-Trello fails first because time tracking must be added through external power-ups instead of native card behavior.
+Trello fails first because it breaks when time tracking must be added through external power-ups before native card behavior.

 Verdict